Pitfalls in Effective Knowledge Management: Insights from an International Information Technology Organization: Results

-The organizational environment is something quite static and challenging to change.
-These topics related to organizational environment share similar attributes where they are relatively static themes that are challenging to change.
-The nature of these topics means that changing these situations directly is likely not an option but rather having workarounds to ease knowledge management.

-In the case organization, distributed teams and regions around the world were working together to plan, produce, sell, and maintain software products and services.
+The factors belonging to this theme are summarized in Fig.~\ref{fig-factors4}.
+In the case organization, \textit{distributed teams and regions around the world} were working together to plan, produce, sell, and maintain software products and services.
 They communicate and collaborate daily in different ways and settings.
 Based on the interviews, the biggest challenge with working remotely with colleagues is the fact that casual information sharing and brainstorming during coffee breaks and hallway conversations are almost non-existent.